atomicptr/defold.nvim/README.md

         -- enables the plugin to automatically fetch & annotate your project dependencies (default: true) auto_fetch_dependencies = true,
     },

-    -- this will make sure this plugin only loads when you are in a defold project config = function(_, opts)
-        local defold = require "defold"

-        -- only setup plugin when we are in a defold project if not defold.is_defold_project() then
-            return
-        end

-        defold.setup(opts)
-    end,
 }
 ```